 This heat-creating process is called thermogenesis.
-It is crucial for people who aspire to lose weight as the process of shedding unwanted pounds decreases their metabolic rate.
+It is crucial for people who aspire to lose weight.
+The process of shedding unwanted pounds decreases their metabolic rate.
 Oolong tea benefits the body by acting as a calming, metabolic stabilizer.

 Regular consumption of oolong tea also suppresses the body’s production of fat cells and helps the body burn fat at a higher rate.
-Oolong tea protects against obesity in the long run, and still helps short term weight loss.
+Oolong tea protects against obesity in the long run.
+Still, helps short term weight loss.
 The tea also promotes a reduction in inflammation, another contributor to stubborn weight.

 Of course, drinking oolong tea alone will not make you lose weight.
-But with exercise, sufficient sleep, and a balanced diet, oolong tea can bolster your weight loss efforts and produce results quicker.
+But with exercise, sufficient sleep and a balanced diet, oolong tea can bolster your weight loss efforts and produce quicker results.

 Oolong Tea Weight Loss Benefits